 Reading a strategy map isn’t at all complicated, but if you haven’t done it before, it’s good to know where to start and what you’re looking at!

-Finally, they’ll focus on Cost Effectiveness, by focusing on No Frills, Standard Fleet, and High Utilization.
+Finally, they’ll focus on Cost Effectiveness strategies such as No Frills, Standard Fleet, and High Utilization.
 By not offering fancy upgrades, keeping the planes simple, and filling the flights completely, they’re able to offer affordable flights.
-In order to execute all of this, Upward looks at their final perspective, which is Learning and Growth.
+In order to execute all of this, Upward looks at its final perspective, which is Learning and Growth.
 They believe in offering High Compensation, Flexible Union Contracts, and want to achieve High Employee Ownership of the company.

 Now that you know how to interpret a strategy map, let’s take a look at a few examples.
 Reviewing strategy maps from both inside and outside your sector is critical, as it will give you a good idea of what other organizations are doing to ensure their success.
 The seven strategy maps below are hypothetical and for educational purposes only—but they can serve as a kind of scorecard template as you work on building your own.